 Our approach is to fully understand you, your challenges and what you require from us so we can agree and deliver a result that meets your needs.

-A key part of that is to ensure that you understand what our costs will be and how they are calculated.
+A key part of that is to ensure that you understand what probate fees consist of and how they are calculated.

 You will know:

 - What is included

 - What the estimate of costs are to complete your case

 Our estimate may be by way of a Fixed Fee or an Agreed Hourly Rate.

 A Fixed Fee gives you some certainty as to the cost of your case and can be agreed in stages to provide you with flexibility and reassurance.